hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/nginx-green.png)

-T﻿he same thing occurs when type the URL *blue.nginx.example.com* to the browser.
-The access will be rediected over HTTPS with the same warning message *'Your connection is not private'*:
+T﻿he same thing occurs when you type the URL *blue.nginx.example.com* to the browser.
+The access will be redirected over HTTPS with the same warning message *'Your connection is not private'*:

 ![](/img/nginx-blue-warning.png)

-C﻿lick *Proceed to blue.nginx.example.com (unsafe)*, you then go to the Nginx *BLEU* page:
+C﻿lick *Proceed to blue.nginx.example.com (unsafe)*, you then go to the Nginx *BLUE* page:

 ![](/img/nginx-blue.png)